This Southern Comfort Southern Breeze is tart and sweet and is a great way to relax at the end of the day while enjoying the garden.

 Southern Comfort is a whisky basked liqueur made in the USA.
 It is flavored with fruit and spice and has a sweet finish.
 The brand was created by a bartender named Martin Wilkes Heron in 1874 in New Orleans.
 The drink was originally known as Cuffs & Buttons.

 I don’t use it as a liqueur when I drink it, although it is nice that way.
 I mix the spirit with other liquids to come up with sweet tasting cocktails

 Southern Comfort Southern Breeze Cocktail

 Making cocktails for friends is easy if you follow a few steps, and a fun way to get a party started in a festive way.

-The drink combines both pomegranate and lychee juices to the popular alcoholic drink and the lime adds a nice zest.
+The drink combines both pomegranate and lychee juices to the popular alcoholic drink and the lime and mint as a garnish adds a nice zesty finish.
 This gives the drink an Asian flair that is very nice.

 You don’t even need a cocktail shaker for this drink.
 Just pour each of the ingredients over ice and give it a swirl and you are ready to enjoy.

 Pull up a patio chair and relax.
 It’s summer!
 Now where is that southern breeze we were talking about?

 - 60ml pomegranate juice